sagarchoudhary96/Next-Todo-App/README.md

 ## Functionalities
-* The Project provides task management UI that allows users to add, update, and remove tasks.
+* The Project provides a task management UI that allows users to add, update, and remove tasks.

 * The interface allows for filtering, sorting, and searching tasks using controls provided in table headers.

-* It uses `localStorage` to store the data within the browser and the initial data is loaded from `data` folder for both todo list and base field columns.
+* It uses `localStorage` to store the data within the browser and the initial data is loaded from the `data` folder for both the todo list and base field columns.

 * Basic Pagination is implemented.

-* A custom Field Editor is implemented to dynamically add new fields to the tasks letting then create new field of `Text, Number or Select` type and also letting user filter/sort using custom fields too.
+* A custom Field Editor is implemented to dynamically add new fields to the tasks letting them create new fields of `Text, Number or Select` type and also letting the user filter/sort using custom fields.

 ## Learn More